mishankov/yahttp/README.md

 - `encodeQueryParams` - parameters for `encodeQuery` function that encodes query params.
 [More](https://nim-lang.org/docs/uri.html#encodeQuery%2CopenArray%5B%5D%2Cchar)
 - `body` - request body as a string.
 Example: `"{\"key\": \"value\"}\"`.
 Is not available for `get`, `head` and `options` procedures
 - `auth` - login and password for basic authorization.
 Example: `("login", "password")`
+- `timeout` - stop waiting for a response after a given number of milliseconds
 - `ignoreSsl` - no certificate verification if `true`

 ## General procedure